Simon-dl/Full_Math_CS_Guide/README.md

    Or

-   For people going the Traditional CS path who need more comprehensive systems design knowledge.:
+   For people going the Traditional CS path who need more comprehensive systems design knowledge:

     Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann